-The West Dyke Trail
+The West Dyke Trail in Richmond

-The last time we cycled along the West Dyke Trail it was in February and we came across a giant flock of migrating snow geese.
+The last time we cycled along the West Dyke Trail was in February and we came across a giant flock of migrating snow geese.
 When we say giant, we mean gi-normous!
 There were thousands of the birds!
 Don’t expect to see them when you visit, but do be on the lookout for other kinds of birds here and there along the way.

 The West Dyke Trail is a great destination to combine with a trip to historic Steveston Village and the Gulf of Georgia Cannery, a visit to the International Buddhist Temple a few kilometres away on the Steveston Highway, or a tour around the London Heritage Farm, which is not too far south of Steveston Village.